 The informal issue resolution process begins when the ETDM Coordinator in consultation with the OEM Project Development Coordinator assigns a Potential Issue SDOE in the Planning Screen or Issue Resolution Process Required SDOE during a Programming Screen review.
 When assigning the SDOE, the ETDM Coordinator uses all known information including comments and DOEs from ETAT members.
-The ETDM Coordinator reviews the commentary to determine its consistency with the definition of Potential Issue or Issue Resolution Process Required (see the ETDM Manual, Chapters 3 and 4) and in conjunction with the disputing agency's regulatory authority.
+The ETDM Coordinator reviews the commentary to determine its consistency with the definition of Potential Issue or Issue Resolution Process Required (see the ETDM Manual, Chapters 3 and 4) and in conjunction with the disputing agency's legal authority.

-An ETAT representative may, based on its jurisdictional or regulatory authority, flag a project as potentially needing issue resolution with the following triggers:
+An ETAT representative may, based on its jurisdictional or legal authority, flag a project as potentially needing issue resolution with the following triggers:

-- Project is considered to be un-permittable (applicable to permitting agencies). - Project is identified to be contrary to a state or federal resource agency's program, plan, or initiative (including Florida's Coastal Management Program or Local Government Comprehensive Plans). - Project has the potential for significant environmental cost (e.g., monetary, environmental effects, or quality of life). - Project Purpose and Need is questioned (applicable to OEM only).
+- Project is considered to be un-permittable (applicable to permitting agencies). - Project is identified to be contrary to a state or federal resource agency's program, plan, or initiative (including Florida's Coastal Management Program or Local Government Comprehensive Plans).

+Project has the potential for significant environmental cost (e.g., monetary, environmental effects, or quality of life).